 She went on to explain that not only did they have a washer and dryer for $3 total but they also had detergent I could use.
 Woohoo…clean clothes at last!
 It’s a bit sad how excited I was about doing laundry – but this was the first hotel that I came across on this trip where I could do my own laundry – and that made this carry-on traveler happy.
 Tonight was going to be laundry night!

-The Country Inn & Suites Historic District was in a super location and they were the most helpful front desk staff I had encountered in this trip.
-Everyday they had freshly baked cookies put out along with the most refreshing peach water I had ever tasted.
-And in true southern style, my room had super high ceilings and windows making me feel as if I were in a Southern plantation home waiting for Rhett to come rescue me.
+The Quality Inn Historic District was in a super location and they were the most helpful front desk staff I had encountered in this trip.
+Every day they had freshly baked cookies put out along with the most refreshing peach water I had ever tasted.
+And in true Southern style, my room had super high ceilings and windows making me feel as if I were in a Southern plantation home waiting for Rhett to come rescue me.

 Besides doing laundry and eating cookies though – I spent very little time in my room – I had a lot to see in Savannah and a short time to do it!

 What To Do in 24 Hours in Savannah